 Hats- Hats with some height are good for you.
 Look for decorative trim that stick up beyond the crown- like soft feather plumes and draping bows.
 Avoid anything angular like straight feathers or tall jewels.
 Keep the overall shape light and round with decorations that are small and tasteful.

 Pictured top: A light day dress with youthful round collar and ruffle trimmed skirt.
-Left: Asymmetrical round felt cloche hat with small ornaments is cute.
+Bottom: A round summer hat with small flower ornaments is cute.